Luxury

 transfers, private excursions with professional guides and chauffeurs,

-except beverages, all transportation, and travel insurance for
+and travel insurance for

-guests through the age of 59 years.
-Over that age, there is a
+guests through the age of 59 years (over that age, there is a

-supplementary fee.
+supplementary fee).
 All prices are per person based on two people

 sharing a guest room.
 For a detailed description of our services,

-see About
+see Opulent

 Photo: Mylene d'Auriol Stoessel.
-Luxury
+Luxury Lima Tours & Travel.

 At ancient Peru's most exalted pilgrimage

-Pachacamac ("he who gives life to the universe").
+site, eroded temples speak of the pre-Columbian cultures that worshipped the earth god Pachacamac ("he who gives life to the universe").

 When the Incas arrived, they respected the temples and religion